-- Conceited and condescending: Avoid detailing degrees, qualifications, and experience or talking down to students. - Overly friendly: Students want to learn, not attend class to become an instructor's new best friend. - Comical: Use humor only when it relates to the topic and will not, or could not, offend anyone. - Boring: Project the emotion that students should reflect.

-- Reader: Continuous reading from a script, guide, or notes appears boring, incompetent, and unqualified. - Nervous: It is natural to be nervous; practicing and reviewing the course content is the best remedy for nervousness. - Emotionally overloaded: Tone down feelings and maintain an even tone.
+- Conceited and condescending: Avoid detailing degrees, qualifications, and experience or talking down to students. - Overly friendly: Students want to learn, not attend class to become an instructor's new best friend. - Comical: Use humor only when it relates to the topic and will not, or could not, offend anyone. - Boring: Project the emotion that students should reflect. - Reader: Continuous reading from a script, guide, or notes appears boring, incompetent, and unqualified. - Nervous: It is natural to be nervous; practice is the best remedy for nervousness. - Emotionally overloaded: Tone down feelings and maintain an even tone.